 CAMERON HIGHLANDS – the green plantations

 Here’s what Kiki has to say about things to do in the Cameron Highlands:

 First up, she loved the Cameron Highlands.
-It’s a bit cooler than the rest of Malaysia due to being higher in the mountains.
-You can do a lot of walking and the plantations are amazing.
+The climate is a bit cooler than the rest of Malaysia due to being higher in the mountains.
+You can do a lot of walking, and the plantations are beautiful.
 On the downside, she described it as very touristy.

-She also walked herself from Tanah Rata (where you would most likely stay) to the three ‘smaller’ plantations.
+She also walked from Tanah Rata (where you would most likely stay) to the three ‘smaller’ plantations.

 TIOMAN ISLAND – a more relaxed version of the Perhentian Islands, which was quite touristy.
 Tioman Island is the number one place I’d add to my 2 week Malaysia itinerary if I could do it over.
 I would LOVE to go diving here!

 BORNEO – I was a newbie backpacker when I headed to Malaysia.
-Next time, I’d be a bit more adventurous and head out to Malaysian Borneo!
+Next time, I’d be a bit more adventurous and head to Malaysian Borneo!
 Here you can take part in mountain treks, amazing dive spots and see wild orangutans.

 GO SOUTH TO SINGAPORE – Since both Kuala Lumpur and Singapore are great transport hubs with international airports, you can certainly head to Singapore on your way out.

-GO NORTH TO KOH LANTA, THAILAND – After my Malaysia itinerary, I took a boat from Langkawi to the Koh Lipe, a tranquil Thai Island.
+GO NORTH TO KOH LANTA, THAILAND – After my Malaysia itinerary, I took a boat from Langkawi to Koh Lipe, a tranquil Thai Island.
 Despite being so tiny and tranquil, there are still many things to do in Koh Lipe, which also had the bonus of a tiny immigration office (ah-hem, wooden shack) next to a mango stall.
-My favourite island in Thailand is Koh Lanta, which is definitely worth a trip.
+My favourite island in Thailand is Koh Lanta, which is worth a trip.

 What else would you add to a Malaysia itinerary?